elinordula/Customer-Churn-Predictor/README.md

 Contract (0 = Month-to-month, 1 = One year, 2 = Two year)

-These features were chosen because they are simple and still give a good prediction performance.
+These features were selected because they are simple and effective in making accurate predictions.

-#How It Works
+How It Works
-Data Cleaning
+1. Data Cleaning
 Removed missing or inconsistent values

 Converted total charges to numeric format

-Removed non-informative columns like customer ID
+Dropped non-informative columns like customer ID

-Label Encoding
+2. Label Encoding

-Converted categorical variables to numeric format so they can be used in a machine learning model.
+Converted categorical variables to numeric values to be usable in a machine learning model

-Train/Test Split
+3. Train/Test Split

-Split the dataset into training and testing sets (80% training, 20% testing).
+Split the dataset into 80% training and 20% testing sets

-Feature Scaling
+4. Feature Scaling

-Applied standardization to numeric features to make the model training more efficient.
+Standardized the numeric features using StandardScaler

-Model Training
+5. Model Training

-Used a Random Forest Classifier with 100 decision trees.
+Trained a Random Forest Classifier with 100 decision trees

-Model accuracy reached around 79% on test data.
+Achieved an accuracy of approximately 79% on the test data

-Evaluation
+6. Evaluation

-Evaluated the model using accuracy, precision, recall, and confusion matrix.
+Evaluated the model using metrics like accuracy, precision, recall, and confusion matrix

-Also plotted feature importances.
+Visualized the most important features in the dataset

-Gradio Interface
+7. Gradio Interface

-Built a simple web UI where users can enter values for the five selected features and get a prediction:
+Created a simple interactive UI using Gradio

+Users can enter values for five features and receive a prediction:
-"Will Churn"

-"Will Stay"
+Will Churn

+Will Stay

-#Example Inputs
+Example Inputs
 Gender	SeniorCitizen	Tenure	MonthlyCharges	Contract	Output 0	0	2	95	0 (Month-to-Month)	Will Stay
-1	1	1	105	0	Will Churn
+1	1	1	105	0 (Month-to-Month)	Will Churn

-#Tools and Libraries Used
+Tools and Libraries Used
 Python

 Pandas